Analytical analysis of the origin of core-cusp matter density distributions in galaxies: Conclusion

-In the second case, we can assume that there is no pre-formed potential well, and the gravitational potential is formed simultaneously with the distribution of dust-like matter.
-Then, during the formation of a stationary configuration, noticeable deviations from spherical symmetry can occur.
-We present arguments supporting the fact that the non-zero value $\hat f(0)\ne0$ emerges in such a situation.
-This leads to the fact that the profile of such dust-like matter (it can be both dark matter and ordinary matter) will have the \emph{cusp} type.
-This conclusion is consistent with the results of numerical simulations giving the $r^{-1}$ profile, in which the formulation of the problem is close to the described second case.
+The same result occurs in the second scenario of the density profile formation.
+Here we assume that there is no pre-formed potential well, and the gravitational potential is formed simultaneously with the distribution profile of dust-like matter.
+Since in this case noticeable deviations from spherical symmetry occur in the formation of a stationary configuration, the result is the same as with complete symmetry breaking in the first scenario.
+The second scenario is suitable for describing the formation of the density profile of both dark and ordinary matter.
+The result obtained in this case is consistent with the results of numerical simulations giving the \emph{cusp}-profile, in which the problem statement is close to the described second scenario.

 {\bf Acknowledgments.} The authors are grateful to A.~Golovnev for useful discussions and A.~El~Zant for provided references.
 The work is supported by RFBR Grant No.~20-01-00081.
 The work of A.D.~Kapustin is supported by the Foundation for the Advancement of Theoretical Physics and Mathematics "BASIS"{}.